 I’ve also specified if the neighbourhood is on the Left Bank of Seine (south of the river) or the Right Bank (north of the river).

-So without further ado, here are some of the best Paris neighbourhoods for travellers.
-I hope this guide helps you choose where to stay in Paris!
+So without further ado, here are some of the best areas to stay in Paris for travellers.
+I hope this neighbourhood guide helps you choose where to stay in Paris!

 Note: All links will open in a new window for your convenience.